gbohannon99/Terraform/Nginex_Install/README.md

-Hi, This is one of the first projects that im going to be adding to my portfolio of projects to better get practice and understanding of AWS and Terraform.
+Hi, This is one of the first projects that im going to be adding to my portfolio!
+The main purpose of these projects to get more expirence working with Terraform and other cloud providers, such as AWS!

 This project specificly works with deploying AWS resources such as VPCs, Subnets, EC2 Instances, and much more via the use of Terraform.
 The main goal of this project is to depoloy a nginx webserver inside of a EC2 instance.